-Long-distance riders stopping over in Crater Lake’s Backyard™ appreciate the welcome respite offered by our rural roads and trails, especially if they’ve come off heavily-trafficked Highway 97.
+Long-distance riders stopping over in Crater Lake’s Backyard™ appreciate love our rural roads and trails.
 They find opportunities for day rides during their rest, like the 9-mile compacted gravel surface trail that connects Lake of the Woods and Fish Lake Recreation Areas.
 The trail crosses recent lava flows from Brown Mountain and offers views of Mt.
 McLoughlin.
 Start from Great Meadow, Brown Mountain Trailhead, or an area campground or picnic site.

 Riders enjoy Westside Road because of its low traffic, wide shoulders, smooth pavement, frequent pull-offs, long sight distances, well-spaced stops, rolling grades, shady scenery, and no long hills.

 Day riders discover destinations in the area for any skill level.
 Beginning at the Hwy 140 intersection, follow Westside Road a bit over 2 miles to the Westside Road overlook.
 Or continue 3 ½ miles further to Malone Springs, a boat launch site and picnic area equipped with a vault toilet.
 Four more miles bring riders to Crystal Springs Rest Stop, a beautiful area also with vault toilet facilities.
 The ultimate 24-mile day trip ends at Fort Klamath, or stretch it into a multi day trip to or through Crater Lake National Park.
 Lodging and refueling supplies are available in Rocky Point, Fort Klamath.
 Crater Lake National Park.
 Fort Klamath Museum, Jackson F. Kimball State Recreation Area, and Wood River Picnic Area are all worth visiting.
 Over 2,000 Cycle Oregon participants camped at Rodear Arena near Fort Klamath on Sept.
 10, 2012.